 Sleep apnea can cause a person to toss and turn during the night or wake up frequently.

 People with sleep apnea may have dry mouths or a painful throat after breathing through their mouths while they sleep.

-If you are experiencing any of these Sleep Apnea Symptoms, you should speak with a healthcare provider to determine if you may have sleep apnea.
+If you are experiencing any of these Sleep Apnea Symptoms, you should see a good dentist to determine if you may have sleep apnea.

 Sleep apnea can be caused due to multiple factors, including-

 Talking with a healthcare professional for an appropriate diagnosis and treatment plan is crucial if you think you might have sleep apnea.